 Samson Academy Course: Using and Managing Information Technologies

-From 2008 to 2011, Dr. Levin served as the Vice President for Medical Informatics for Sentara Healthcare, a non-profit integrated delivery system based in Virginia.
-During that time, Sentara implemented a regional health information organization based on the EPIC EMR, achieved HIMSS Analytics Level 7 certification and won the HIMSS Davies Award (2010).
+From 2008 to 2011, Dr. Levin served as the Vice President for Medical Informatics for Sentara Healthcare, a nonprofit integrated delivery system based in Virginia.
+During that time, Sentara implemented a regional health information organization based on the EPIC EMR, achieved HIMSS Analytics Level 7 certification and won the HIMSS Davies Award.

-Dr. Levin holds degrees in biology and medicine from Brown University.
-He completed his residency in Family & Community Medicine at Brown in 1991 and a fellowship in academic Family & Community Medicine at Eastern Virginia Medical School (EVMS) in 1994.
-He is also a former Vice Chairman for Clinical Affairs in the Department of Family and Community Medicine at Eastern Virginia Medical School.
+Dr. Levin holds degrees in biology and medicine from Brown University, R.I.
+He completed his residency in family and community medicine at Brown University in 1991 and a fellowship in academic family and community medicine at Eastern Virginia Medical School, Norfolk, in 1994.
+He is a former Vice Chairman for Clinical Affairs in the Department of Family and Community Medicine at Eastern Virginia Medical School.

 Chief Marketing & Communications Officer